getdish/dish/docs/next.md

 # inbox

-- need to do closed restaurant detection pass
+- need to do closed restaurant detection pass!!
   - plus admin tools (one click on rest page button bar)

 if (no yelp data) {